-A Cambridge Governance Labs Research Initiative
+A Governance Labs Research Initiative

 Every regime has coordinates.